-Fall is a time when people with asthma may notice a change in their condition.
-Being prepared for these changes can make a big difference in keeping your asthma well controlled.
+Fall is a time when people with allergies may notice a change in their condition.
+Being prepared for these changes can make a big difference in keeping your allergies well controlled.

 Tips for Fall Allergies

 A lot of rain in the spring and early summer followed by sunny, hot days tend to produce more ragweed in the fall.
 Rainy days and piles of wet leaves lead to more mold growth.
 If weed pollens or molds cause your allergy symptoms, there are some steps you can take: